jbayer01/MixedMessagesGroup/ProjectPlan.md

 This is a draft document that will be updated as decisions are made concerning this project.

 ## Team Members

-* Jeff Bayer - Event Handler
+* Project Founder - Jeff Bayer
-* Member 2
+* Phil Burney-Cumming - Create the message JS

+Another change

 ## Class Project Objectives
 * Build a message generator program using JavaScript